jandrewjohnson/hazelbean_dev/README.md

 # Hazelbean
 Hazelbean is a collection of geospatial processing tools based on gdal, numpy, scipy, cython, pygeoprocessing, taskgraph, natcap.invest, geopandas and many others to assist in common spatial analysis tasks in sustainability science, ecosystem service assessment, global integrated modelling assessment,  natural capital accounting, and/or calculable general equilibrium modelling.

+## Requirements
+- **Python 3.10 or later** (Python 3.9 support was dropped as of version 14.0.0 due to NumPy 2.0 compatibility issues)

 Hazelbean started as a personal research package of scripts for Justin Johnson and is was not originally intended for broad release.
 However, hazelbean is transitioning towards having full-support, primarily because it underlies several important software releases, including some from the Natural Capital Project.
 Thus, even in this transitory state, it is available via "pip install hazelbean".
 Note that hazelbean only provides a Python 3+, 64 bit, Windows version, however with the exception of precompiled cython files, it should be cross-platform and cross-version.
 The precompiled files are only loaded as needed.

 ## 📚 Complete Documentation Site